AshGw/AES-256/docker-build/README.md

 ```
 docker start -ia nova
 ```
-keep in  mind that you can either call by `id` or name
+keep in  mind that you can either call by `id` or name.
 <br>That's it so simple.